opensafely/documentation/docs/code-reviews.md

 ## What is a code review?

 A code review is a critical quality assurance practice.
-It involves systematically checking a fellow programmer's (or researcher's) code for errors or possible improvements.
+It involves systematically checking a fellow programmer's (or researcher's) code for potential errors or possible improvements.

 It is an everyday activity in the software development world and improves both quality and speed in programming.
+Code reviews are standard practice within OpenSAFELY studies and the default should be to always get your code reviewed.

 ## How to ask for a review

 Github has a feature built into the workflow that allows easy code review with collaborators, and we would recommend that you use this tool.
+[Github](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-reviews) has a some documentation on Pull Requests and Code Reviews which we recommend for background reading.

 ![image](https://user-images.githubusercontent.com/25401512/109499428-cdb2f680-7a8c-11eb-9d77-4e53f7f1c57c.png)